moodle-an-hochschulen/moodle-local_resort_courses/README.md

 ### 1. Sort order

-By default, local_resort_courses sorts categories by course full name in ascending order, just as the "Re-sort courses by name" button on the category page does.
+By default, local_resort_courses sorts categories by course full name in ascending order, just as the filter on the course category management page is set by default.
 By setting the "Sort order" setting to another value, you can control the sort order of the course list.

 ### 2. Skip categories